zitadel/zitadel/docs/docs/legal/terms-of-service-dedicated.md

 You may choose to provide the required infrastructure yourself.
 You must comply with the [requirements and prerequisites](https://docs.zitadel.ch/docs/guides/installation/managed-dedicated-instance) as documented.

 Please refer to the [annex](dedicated-instance-deployment) with regards to limitations of the deployment options, especially when using an own infrastructure provider.
+Accepting these terms you also accept the terms in the annex.

 You may not modify, maintain or attempt to modify the Dedicated Instance, except in with prior instructions by CAOS.